 Confused and feeling caught in a maze of symbols?
 I can help.
-I am a California credentialed mathematics teacher, and I have much experience in guiding students through, not only my favorite subjects on Trig and Precalculus, but also Algebra I & II and Geometry.
+I am a California credentialed mathematics teacher, and I have much experience in guiding students through, not only my favorite subjects on Trig and Precalculus, but also Algebra I & II, Geometry and Calculus.

 Algebras I&II make the backbone, the very foundation, for all lower-division work in university mathematics.
 I am well aware of the areas where students often falter and know how to create approaches unique to each student that will work to make a truly independent thinker.